zverok/the_schema_is/README.md

   * A: You don't.
 The same way you don't copy-paste the whole definition of the class into spec file which tests this class: Definition is in one place, tests and other code using this definition is another.
 DRY!
 * **Rubocop is unhappy with the code `TheSchemaIs` generated**.
   * A: There are two known things in generated `the_schema_is` blocks that Rubocop may complain about:
     * Usage of double quotes for strings, if your config insists on single quotes: that's because we just copy code objects from `schema.rb`.
-Rubocop's auto-fix will fix it :) (Even in one run: "fixing TheSchemaIs, then fixing quotes");
+Rubocop's auto-correct will fix it :) (Even in one run: "fixing TheSchemaIs, then fixing quotes");
     * Too long blocks (if you have tables with dozens of columns, God forbid... as we do).
 It can be fixed by adding this to `.rubocop.yml`:
   ```yaml
   Metrics/BlockLength: